rbardaji/mooda/docs/examples/temperature_qc_test.md

-# Applying QUARTOD QC tests to Water Temperature dataset
+# Applying QARTOD QC tests to Water Temperature dataset

-Following the [QUARTOD manual for T&S data](https://ioos.noaa.gov/ioos-in-action/temperature-salinity/), five QC tests are listed as “required”, three as “strongly recommended”, and five as “suggested”.
+Following the [QARTOD manual for T&S data](https://ioos.noaa.gov/ioos-in-action/temperature-salinity/), five QC tests are listed as “required”, three as “strongly recommended”, and five as “suggested”.
 Here below the details for all these tests.

 **Required tests**